jeanamarante/catena/README.md

 __throwError__

 All arguments are optional.
 Type will always be shown as uppercase.
+The index determines how far back in the call stack must be traveled to find the method that will be pretty printed beside the module's name in the message.

 ```js
 throwError (message: String, type: String, module: Object, index: Number)